MemeRO/RTC-evening-with-testers-workshop/README.md

 * [Java JDK 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) - Automation Framework Language

 ## Getting started
-Create folder of your choice to use as a workspace and git repo
+Create a folder of your choice to use as a workspace and git repo
-In the created folder open a terminal with git support and do
+In the created folder open a terminal with GIT support and execute
 ```
 git init
 ```